Do you get lost looking at the hundreds of heating lamp options for reptiles?

 There’s some debate whether blue, white, or yellow is best for daytime.

-Some owners say white and yellow are most like the sun, and the leopard gecko will enjoy it the most.
+Some owners say white and yellow are the closest to natural light from the sun, and the leopard gecko will enjoy it the most.

 Others say yellow and white are too bright when this is close to the reptile, so blue is the way to go.